hesthub/iac/osx/blog-part2.md

 ```

-here we fetch the current value, register it to a temporary variable and compares it to our mh_localhostname variable found in a defautls folder.

-if these values differ, we sudo up and use the command module to set our LocalHostName, and if everything goes according to plan, we use the "notify" keyword to call a task named "Clean dns cache".

-Now lets create a handler that will listen to this notification.
+In the above example, after the task has made changes to the system by setting the local host name, it notifies a handler called "Clear dns cache" to run.
+Now lets create that handler.

+Handlers are defined in a separate file within the "handlers" folder of our role, and the name of our task is also the name of the trigger we want to notify when we want a handler task to be executed.

-Create a folder inside our new role called handlers, and a new yaml file inside that:
+Create a folder inside our new role called handlers, and a new yaml file:

 > roles/names/handlers/main.yml